 I went through a lot of trouble researching the safest carseat while simultaneously measuring the leg openings for each as well.
 This one stood out above the rest as being wide enough to accommodate both the casts and boots and bar.
 We were EXTREMELY happy with this one!

 Happy Baby, Happy Mama

 So there you have it!
-These are my top 10 essentials for a baby with clubfoot.
+These are my favorite clubfoot baby clothes and essentials that got us through our first year.
 Being a mama is hard and adding the challenges of a baby with clubfoot does not make it any easier.
 These products helped us tremendously in navigating our clubfoot journey and I’m so happy I get to share them with you.
 I hope that you find that they make your journey easier as well!
 Don’t forget to add them to your baby registry=)